agentlang-ai/agentlang/README.md

 ## Agentlang - Team as Code
 </div>

-Agentlang is a declarative DSL (built on TypeScript) for creating AI Agents and full Agentic Apps.
-With Agentlang, you define, version, run, mentor, and monitor a team of AI agents—a model we call Team-as-Code (our riff on IaC).
-It unifies AI-agent development and application development into one coherent workflow.
+Agentlang is a declarative DSL (built on TypeScript) for creating AI Agents and full-stack Agentic Apps.
+With Agentlang, you define, version, run, mentor, and monitor teams of AI agents, along with the app infrastructure they need: data model, workflows, RBAC, integrations, and UI.
+We refer to this approach - bringing together AI agent development and App development into a single coherent discipline - as Team-as-Code (our riff on IaC).

 * **For Devs and Non-Devs:** Code and vibe-code in your IDE, focusing on the business-logic of your app, not wiring.
 Alternatively, you can build, run, mentor and monitor your AI Team in Studio - our visual-builder (coming soon).
 Switch back-and-forth between the two modes seamlessly.